grain-lang/grain/stdlib/uint32.md

 include "uint32"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Uint32 type.
+Functions and constants included in the Uint32 module.

 ### Uint32.**fromNumber**